Weight Loss: The Facts

 Green coffee extract

 Green coffee beans are simply coffee beans that haven’t been roasted.
 But the process of roasting alters the chemicals found in the beans, and many researchers are looking into the idea that these unroasted coffee beans may have health benefits.
-One of these health benefits may be weight loss, with one animal study suggesting green coffee extract may be effective against weight and fat gain by preventing fat absorption and fat metabolism in the liver (iii).
+One of these health benefits may be weight loss – though unfortunately the only evidence we have for this at the moment is found in animal, not human, studies (xii).
 The main ingredient in green coffee bean extract currently being studied for weight loss benefits is chlorogenic acid.

 Green tea extract

-Often recommended for weight loss, green tea is thought to help you burn calories by speeding up your metabolism (vi).
-Rich in beneficial plant substances called polyphenols, green tea also contains a small amount of caffeine, which may also slightly boost weight loss and help prevent weight gain (vii).
+Often recommended for weight loss, green tea is thought to help you burn calories by speeding up your metabolism (xv).
+Rich in beneficial plant substances called polyphenols, green tea also contains a small amount of caffeine, which may also slightly boost weight loss and help prevent weight gain (xvi).

 High-strength multivitamin and mineral